 In reality, the topics are mostly chosen poorly and randomly.
 More often than not they are chosen from the knowledge that the first interviewer happened to have.
 And what these topics are good at is finding other people, who are just like that first interviewer.

-We are not searching for the best employees, we are searching for those, who feel and look and smell like that first person with hiring power in the company.
+We are not searching for the best developer, we are searching for those, who feel and look and smell like that first person with hiring power in the company.

 Rejecting everybody, who is not deeply similar to the existing employees or does not have informal connections to your employees, helps to make the interview process feel broken.